Vecindad: Bridging Mexican and Chicano Rock

 my band, my dad, and Don Tosti, possibly at U.C.L.A. in 2004.

-Everyone is in agreement and enthusiastic to do it, but were
+Everyone was in agreement and enthusiastic to do it, but

 (left to right- Roco, Aldo, Sax, Mark Guerrero,